MadBomber/cli_helper/README.md

 configatron.arguments
 ```

-The arguments array is also where you will file anything else from the
+The arguments array is also where you will find anything else from the
 command line that was not processed by the cli_helper.
 For example:

 ```ruby